-With the Audit & Log Management task, audit reports can be generated, viewed, saved, and offloaded.
-The Customize Scheduled Operations task allows the scheduling of audit report generation, saving, and offloading.
-The Monitor System Events task allows for security logs to result in email notifications using the same type of filters and rules that are used for both hardware and operating system messages.
+With the "Audit & Log Management" task, audit reports can be generated, viewed, saved, and offloaded.
+The "Customize Scheduled Operations" task allows for scheduling of audit report generation, saving, and offloading.
+The "Monitor System Events" task allows for Security Logs to result in email notifications using the same type of filters and rules that are used for both hardware and operating system messages.

-With IBM zEnterprise System, you have the ability to offload the following HMC and SE log files for customer audit:
+With IBM zEnterprise System, you have the ability to offload the following HMC and SE log files for Customer Audit:

-- ► Console event log
+- ► Console Event Log

-- ► Console service history
+- ► Console Service History

-- ► Tasks performed log
+- ► Tasks Performed Log

-- ► Security logs
+- Security Logs

-- ► System Log
+- System Log

-Full log offload, as well as delta log offload (changes since the last offload request), is provided.
-Offloading to removable media, as well as to remote locations by FTP, is available.
-The offloading can be manually initiated by the new Audit & Log Management task or scheduled by the Scheduled Operations task.
+Full log offload as well as delta log offload (since last offload request) is provided.
+Offloading to removable media as well as to remote locations by FTP is available.
+The offloading can be manually initiated by the new "Audit & Log Management" task or scheduled by the Scheduled Operations task.
 The data can be offloaded in the HTML and XML formats.

-HMC user ID templates and LDAP user authentication
+HMC User ID Templates and LDAP User Authentication

-LDAP user authentication and HMC user ID templates enable adding or removing HMC users according to your own corporate security environment, by using an LDAP server as the central authority.
-Each HMC user ID template defines the specific levels of authorization levels for the tasks or objects for the user that is mapped to that template.
-The HMC user is mapped to a specific user ID template by user ID pattern matching and by obtaining the name of the user ID template from content in the LDAP server schema data.
+LDAP User Authentication and HMC User ID templates enable adding/removing HMC users according to your own corporate security environment, by using an LDAP server as the central authority.
+Each HMC User ID template defines the specific levels of authorization levels for the tasks/objects for the user mapped to that template.
+The HMC User is mapped to a specific User ID template by User ID pattern matching and/or obtaining the name of the User ID template from content in the LDAP Server schema data.